eskilwelin/Hangman/README.md

 | `POST` | `/api/guess` | `{ game_id, letter }` | `{ display, lives, status, guessed_letters }` or `{ status, word }` on game over |

 All endpoints except `/api/connect` require a valid `sessionToken` header.

----

-## Development Process

-The project was built as a school assignment exploring full-stack web development and human–AI collaboration.

-**Division of work:**
-- All Python **application** code (game logic, SSH auth, API routes, session handling) written manually
-- Frontend generated with Claude (AI), with minor manual adjustments
-- AI was used as a bug-tester during Python development — prompted to identify mistakes and areas to improve without providing code solutions.
-Iterations continued until the logic worked as intended.
-- The desktop **packaging glue** (PyInstaller frozen-path handling, the Flask entry point, and the Tauri/Rust sidecar integration) was done with AI assistance under deadline — distinct from the manually-written application logic above.

-**How it came together:**
-- Started by building Hangman as a console game in Python; the full version lives in the [Programmering repo](https://github.com/eskilwelin/Programmering)
-- Built the login page frontend with Claude, designed from the start with API calls in mind
-- Adapted an SSH function from class to return `True`/`False` based on connection success
-- Learned how REST APIs work and wired up the `/api/connect` route to pass credentials from the frontend through to the SSH function
-- Set up React Router so a successful login redirects to `/hangman`
-- Converted the console Hangman game into API-friendly functions (stateless guessing, game-ID-based state) so the frontend can drive it over HTTP.
-Through this I learned how to store values globally in dicts and access them across files
-- Generated the game UI with Claude and connected the full stack together
-- Researched authentication tokens and implemented session token validation.
-Tokens are generated on login, stored server-side, and sent with every subsequent request for the backend to validate
-- Packaged the backend into a standalone executable with PyInstaller, then wrapped the whole stack in Tauri so it runs as a native desktop app.
-Configured the Flask exe as a Tauri sidecar — registered in `tauri.conf.json` and spawned from `lib.rs` on startup — so the entire app launches from a single command

-**Major sources:**
-- https://blog.miguelgrinberg.com/ — great resource for the API and token research
-- Shoutout Mr. Ray